LibreTexts/jupyterhub-deploy-teaching/README.rst

 user home directories.
 Set up SSH between the JupyterHub server and the backup server, then use a systemd timer unit to periodically ``rsync`` ``/home``.

-Write a systemd timer file to specify when to run the unit.
+Write a systemd timer file to specify when to run the unit, such as ``/etc/systemd/system/rsync-backup.timer``:

 .. code-block:: ini
-   :caption: /etc/systemd/system/rsync-backup.timer

    [Unit]
    Description=rsync /home to a remote backup server daily